 I chose these outdoor loveseats that are so comfortable and look like they’re straight out of the pages of a high-end catalogue.

-Even though this is technically a potting bench, it makes the perfect outdoor bar!
+Even though this is technically a potting bench, it’s perfect to create an outdoor bar that’s budget friendly without taking up much space.
 I added this large galvanized bucket with ice for holding drinks, filled up this dispenser for easy access, placed a couple of plants in pots to add a little “life”, and a couple of cute dish towels to keep handy.

-In the seating area, I stole these gardens stools from our back porch to give to her since they work great at a coffee table but can be repurposed as overflow seating if needed.
+In the seating area, I stole these gardens stools from our back porch to give to her since they work great as outdoor tables in place of a coffee table but can be repurposed as overflow seating if needed.

 And these outdoor poufs are great as extra seating too.

-3. Cover Up a Damaged Patio with a Rug
+3. Cover Up a Damaged Concrete Patio with a Rug

 The poured concrete pad out here had some stained spots and cracks, but since we didn’t have the time to repair and paint, covering it up with an outdoor rug was totally fine.
 I love that this one is reversible.
 It definitely makes this patio feel finished.